gmfjlr/DevForDev/docs/_documentation/webapi/getting-started.md

 order: 1
 ---

+First of all, please read this to understand [SOAP vs REST](http://spf13.com/post/soap-vs-rest/)

 ## Introduction

 When following the guideline of this document the resulting API(Application Programming Interface) will reach Level 1 of the [Richardson Maturity Model](https://www.martinfowler.com/articles/richardsonMaturityModel.html) ([1], [4]).
 That means a resource model has been provided, use of proper HTTP(S) methods has been made, use of appropriate HTTP headers have been identified, and HTTP status codes are used in responses.